 - Skipped periods, but they can return months later

-- Changing menstrual symptoms (more, or less cramps, PMS, etc.)
+- Changing menstrual symptoms (more, or less cramps, PMS, cramps all month, etc.)

 - Changes in discharge